 Before we get to our lead duo let us briefly discuss the side-characters by highlighting the most prominent one, Kozakura.
 She is grumpy and a petite cutie bur deep down cares for people she likes.
 There are other side-characters but I will leave them for viewers to meet them personally.
 Trust me, they are worth anticipating.

-Without giving too much away, one woman’s feelings are obvious whereas the other is somewhat subtle with her own feelings for the most part.
+Without giving too much away, one woman’s feelings are obvious whereas the other is somewhat subtle.
 I will not say which is which but readers who also watched/read Adachi and Shimamura may have a good idea.

 Overall Otherside Picnic is a cool and creepy time with a dash of slow burn gayness on the forefront and maybe a little extra on the side.
 Some inconsistencies aside it is an enjoyable watch.
 I recommend the interested approach this one as an episodic adventure instead of focusing on the main narrative as there is no final resolution this season to the main mystery.
 I would like to see another animated season but the odds of that happening, as usual. are slim.